What’s in the Pole-Top Rescue Training and Certification Course?

 What Is in a Pole-Top Rescue Course?

-Here at Hard Hat Training, all of the courses we provide are OSHA-compliant and therefore cover all the required topics according to OSHA standards.
+Here at Hard Hat Training, all of the courses we provide are OSHA Aligned and therefore cover all the required topics according to OSHA Requirements.
 An outline of our Pole-Top Rescue Safety Course would look something like this:

 - Personal climbing equipment